alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/08-Adding-User-Functionality-Likes-And-Comments.md

 First delete all records in the ``BlogPostLike`` table.
 We want to get rid of duplicates.

-Add a like to the first Blog Post.
+Add a Like to the first Blog Post.

 Now we will write code to stop duplicates.